widcardw/asciimath-parser/packages/nearley/README.md

 > **Warning**
 > This library is heavily working in progress, so currently there is no npm package available.
-> In addition, some rules are not consistent with `asciimath-parser`.
+> In addition, some rules are not consistent with `asciimath-parser`, and it does not support
+> unicode currently.

 If want to preview this library, you can visit https://asciimath.widcard.win and click on the <kbd>Nearley<sup>Beta</sup></kbd> button, then the formulas will be parsed by Asciimath Parser Nearley.